-Within 30 days of applying for an Mine ID or when there are any changes to the legal ownership structure for a mine, a mine operator must file a Legal Identification Report with MSHA.
+Within 30 days of the opening of a new mine or when there are any changes to the legal ownership structure for a mine, a mine operator must file a Legal Identification Report with MSHA.
 MSHA uses this information to properly identify persons charged with violating mandatory safety and health standards and in the assessment of civil penalties on those violations.
 The Office of the Solicitor uses the information to expedite service of documents upon the mine operator.

 This form is not used to apply for a Mine ID; rather, it is for submitting an initial Legal ID Report or updating an existing Legal ID Report.
 If you need a Mine ID, please see MSHA Form 7000-51, Mine ID Request or contact your local MSHA District office.
 (Links to District office contact information are provided above under filing instructions.)